junxit/us-congress-bills-116/bill.md

   >   - **(5)** *Quorum* A majority of members of the Advisory Committee shall constitute a quorum but a lesser number may hold hearings.
   > - **(c)** *Subcommittees* The Advisory Committee may establish subcommittees to assesses and recommend improvements to the risk tiering methodology for chemical facilities, the risk-based performance standards for chemical facilities, risk reduction strategies, and other aspects of the program under this title as the Secretary determines appropriate.
   > - **(d)** *Information protection* Members of Advisory Committee shall maintain information protections pursuant to section 2103 of this Act.
 Any member who needs to access classified information to carry out assessments and recommendations for improving the risk tiering methodology for chemical facilities shall have an appropriate security clearance.
-  > - **(e)** *Annual report* Not later than January 30 each year, the chair shall submit to the Committee on Homeland Security and Governmental Affairs of the Senate and to the Committee on Homeland Security and the Committee on Energy and Commerce of the House of Representatives a report on the activities of the Committee during the year preceding the year during which the report is submitted.
+  > - **(e)** *Annual report*
+  >   - **(1)** *Submission to the Secretary* Not later than January 30 each year, the chair shall submit to the Secretary a report on the activities of the Committee during the year preceding the year during which the report is submitted.
+  >   - **(2)** *Submission to congress* Not later than 45 days after receiving a report from the Advisory Committee under paragraph (1), the Secretary shall provide to the Committees on Homeland Security and Energy and Commerce of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a copy of the report together with any Secretarial feedback on the report.
   > - **(f)** *Applicability of FACA* The Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply to the Committee established under this section.

 - **(b)** *Clerical amendment* The table of contents in section 1(b) of such Act is amended by inserting after the item relating to section 2109 the following new item: